 Alex also accepts private instructions in all forms of motoring offences either directly or by referral.

-R v Davidson - Causing death by serious injury whilst over the prescribed limit for drugs.
-Case involving the now discredited Randox Testing Laboratory.
+R v AH - Causing death by careless driving whilst over the prescribed limit.
+Difficult issues involving an alcoholic disputing the back calculation.

 Alex undertakes a wide range of Regulatory Work.
 He is often instructed in Fire Safety, Food Safety, Environment Agency and CQC cases.